apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 We want to write the function to take some additional data.
 A limitation of the UDFs we create is that they expect to operate on entire arrays of data at a time.
 We can get around this problem by creating an initializer for our UDF.
-We do this by defining a rust struct that contains the data we need and implement two methods on this struct, `new` and `__call__`.
-By doing this we will create a python object that is callable, so it can be the function we provide to `udf`.
+We do this by defining a Rust struct that contains the data we need and implement two methods on this struct, `new` and `__call__`.
+By doing this we will create a Python object that is callable, so it can be the function we provide to `udf`.

 ```rust
 #[pyclass]